Skip to main content

 Your subjective feelings of being unwell are the starting point; biomarkers provide the objective data needed to understand the underlying biology.

 These initial markers do not exist in isolation.
 Their values, and more importantly, their relationships with one another, begin to paint a picture of your unique physiology.
-A low level, for instance, might be caused by high SHBG, pointing the investigation toward factors that influence SHBG, such as insulin levels or thyroid function.
+A low free testosterone level, for instance, might be caused by high SHBG, pointing the investigation toward factors that influence SHBG, such as insulin levels or thyroid function.
 This is the first step in moving from broad symptoms to a specific, actionable understanding of your health.

 Table 1 ∞ Common Symptoms and Potential Hormonal Connections